geochasm/DRCOG_Buildings/workflow.md

 * If there are any problems you don't know how to deal with, do not proceed.
 Instead, flag the `.osm` file for a more advanced user to look at.
  (Use github [issues](https://github.com/geochasm/DRCOG_Buildings/issues) to flag concerns; include the task number in your issue).
 Then unlock your task on the tasking manager and pick a new area to work on, leaving a comment there as well so the next mapper is aware.

  * Once you have merged the DRCOG buildings that need to be added to OSM and copied tags or replaced geometry to existing OSM  data; you can prepare to upload.
+If following the workflow you should know your area is finished when you've deleted (merged) all the data from the DRCOG dataset.

 * Before uploading though, do one more check - Run JOSM Validator, and if there are errors, fix them.
 ![validator](https://cloud.githubusercontent.com/assets/353700/12942520/ddc572f4-d001-11e5-8cf6-399511cd47fa.gif)